eemani47/5G-Enabled-Haptic-Navigation-System-for-the-Deafblind/README.md

 ### eMBB — Enhanced Mobile Broadband (Future Roadmap)

-The current system sends only small JSON packets (GPS coordinates, text instructions).
-The eMBB layer is reserved for the next development phase: streaming a live camera feed from the user's wearable to the edge server for real-time obstacle detection via computer vision.
-The eMBB uplink capacity (multiple Gbps) is the only wireless standard capable of supporting high-definition video streaming at this scale from a wearable device.
+JSON payloads remain intentionally small in the current system, carrying only GPS coordinates and text instructions.
+Jitter is therefore kept to a minimum while the wearable exchanges compact navigation data with the edge server.
+For the next development phase, the eMBB layer is reserved for streaming a live camera feed from the user's wearable to the edge server for real-time obstacle detection via computer vision.
+Under that future design, the higher uplink capacity of eMBB would support high-definition video streaming from a wearable device.

 ---